cicsdev/cics-java-liberty-link/README.md

 For an IDE, taking Eclipse as an example, the plug-ins for Gradle *buildship* and Maven *m2e* will integrate with the "Run As..." capability, allowing you to specify a specific version of your chosen build tool.

-The required build-tasks are typically `clean build` for Gradle and `clean verify` for Maven.
-Once run, Gradle will generate a WAR file in the `build/libs` directory, while Maven will generate it in the `target` directory.

 > [!NOTE]
 > If you import the project to your IDE, you might experience local project compile errors.
 To resolve these errors you should run a tooling refresh on that project.
 For example, in Eclipse: right-click on "Project", select "Gradle -> Refresh Gradle Project", **or** right-click on "Project", select "Maven -> Update Project...".